 Whether you nurse or decide to use formula, feeding times offer that special bonding that is so important for both the baby and the parent.

-In making your decision whether to nurse or bottle feed, the most important thing to stress here is that it is the physical closeness between a parent and baby that creates that special bond, not the means in which you feed.
+In making your decision whether to nurse or bottle-feed, the most important thing to stress here is that it is the physical closeness between a parent and baby that creates that special bond, not how you feed.

-Even bottle fed babies can experience the tummy-to-tummy nurturing.
-If you are not familiar with tummy-to-tummy feeding, this is when you and the baby are skin-to-skin against each other during the time the baby is nursing or being bottle fed.
+Even bottle-fed babies can experience tummy-to-tummy nurturing.
+If you are not familiar with tummy-to-tummy feeding, this is when you and the baby are skin-to-skin against each other during the time the baby is nursing or being bottle-fed.

 How Long Does It Take to Induce Lactation?